How to Delete Old Emails in Gmail

 Remember that although your emails have been deleted from your Inbox, they still exist in your trash folder.
 If you want to increase your Gmail space, you’ll have to empty your trash as well.
 You can do this by scrolling down to More on the left side of the page.

-New options will spring up, including Spam, Trash, Receipts, and several others.
-Click on Trash.
+New options will spring up, including Spam, Bin, All Mail, and several others.
+Click on Bin.
 All the deleted emails from your Inbox will be here.
-Check the boxes of the emails you want to delete and then click on Delete Forever below the search bar.
+Check the boxes of the emails you want to delete and then click on Delete forever below the search bar.

 Delete Emails by Date

-You need to type the date in the YYYY/DD/MM format.
+You need to type the date in the YYYY/MM/DD format.

 All the emails you received before this date will be listed now.
 If you want to delete them all, check the box below the search bar and then click on the trash can icon next to it.
 If you want to delete these emails individually, only check the boxes next to the emails you want to delete.

 Remember, these emails will go to the Trash now.
 If you want them removed forever, follow Step Four mentioned earlier in this article.

 You can also search your emails by how old they are.
 For instance, if you only want to see a list of emails that are over a year old, you’d need to type older_than:1y in the search bar.
 You can delete these emails in the way discussed above.